 - Flu Shots - This immunization practice remains the most successful way to assure your body will be resistant to influenza, and if you do show symptoms, they are normally less severe.
 Call public health unit for an appointment during flu season.

 - Health Fair - This activity is conducted for KEM Electric Co-op annual meeting or for other special community events.

 - Health Tracks (Child Health Screening) - A variety of services comprise this preventative health program is provided for newborns and individuals up to the age of 21 years old who are enrolled in North Dakota Medicaid.
 Health assessments include hearing and vision screening, developmental testing, speech evaluation, mental health assessment, dental assessment, orthodontic referral, supportive counseling, immunization status review and update, physical assessment, and more.

 - Home Health - In-home nursing services for elderly or disabled individuals as needed.

 - Immunizations - A number of immunizations, many that are required for school attendance are available for infants and children through the age of 18 years old.

-- Medication Setup - Home visits can be scheduled.
+- Medication Setup - Available in home or at public health office.
 Contact our office for more information.